m-albert/MVRegFus/README.md

 - dask
 - distributed
 - dipy
-- redis
-- redis-lock
 - SimpleITK
 - scikit-image
 - bcolz
 - tifffile (included)
 - czifileczifile==2019.1.26 (included)
+- cupy (optional)

 External:
 - elastix (install binary and indicate path at the beginning of dipy_multiview.py)
 - SimpleElastix (optional)

-## installation instructions
+## Installation instructions

-- download anaconda, then:

-### option 1: install an environment from the .yml file:
+1) Use anaconda and install an environment from the provided .yml file:
-conda env create --file mv_environment.yml
+"conda env create --file mv_environment.yml"

-### option 2 (deprecated): create a new conda environment and type:

-# conda install ipython h5py numpy scipy scikit-learn pandas dask distributed bokeh bcolz
-# pip install SimpleITK
-# pip install SimpleITK redis redis_lock dipy scikit-image transformations czifile==2019.1.26 tifffile

-download elastix (binary version) and place files in a folder 'elastix' in the same folder as z1regfus (this one)
+2) Download elastix (binary version suitable for your platform) and place files into a folder 'elastix' in the same folder as this project

-## usage
+## Usage

-- open anaconda prompt
+- open terminal / anaconda prompt
-- navigate to this directory "cd Z:\transfer\Z1_Multi_View_Fusion\z1regfus"
-- type "conda activate Z:\transfer\Z1_Multi_View_Fusion\z1regfus_conda_env"
+- activate the previously installed anaconda environment: "conda activate mvregfus" (Win,MacOS) or "source activate mvregfus" (Linux)
-- use mv_dbspim.py as a template to create your own mv_dbspim_<project>.py in this folder
+- copy mvregfus/bin/mvregfus_bin.py to <your_mvregfus_bin.py> (can be placed next to data) and use as a template to indicate the location of your files, resolution, etc. (see comments in file).
+Soon configuration file handling will be added
-- run fusion with ipython mv_dbspim_<project>.py
+- run fusion with python <your_mvregfus_bin.py>